-You can catch someone keying or vandalizing your car or truck with a 24-Hour vehicle camera system consisting of at least two cameras that can give you a nearly 360-degree view of the outside of your vehicle from inside the front and back window.– Armand Lucas
+You can catch someone keying or vandalizing your car or truck with a 24-Hour vehicle camera system.
+It consisting of two cameras that can give you a nearly 360-degree coverage.
+View the outside of your vehicle from inside the front and back window.– Armand Lucas

-There are several dashcam systems out there in the market that can record vivid video while you drive your car or truck but what you really need is a hardy camera system that can record motion and vandalism 24 hours a day with optional cloud video back up.
-Your vehicle cameras should be able to penetrate the night and give you a clear video of what is happening around your vehicle day and night.
+There are several dashcam systems out there in the market that can record vivid video while you drive.
+What you really need is a hardy camera system that can record motion and vandalism 24 hours a day.
+Your cameras should also have an optional cloud video back up.
+Your vehicle cameras should be able to penetrate the night and record clear video at all times.

 Get Instant Notifications With An Optional Hotspot Device

 As an option, you can add a hotspot connection that allows you to view your cameras remotely.
-You can also receive notifications from the cameras the moment your vehicle is being vandalized because of the cameras gravity sensor.
+You can also receive notifications from the cameras the moment your vehicle is being vandalized.

-Any minute movement, may it be someone leaning on your car or slashing your tires can trip the gravity sensor (G Sensor) and notify you through the app’s push notification so you know immediately that your vehicle deserves attention.
+Any minute movement, may it be someone leaning on your car or slashing your tires can trip the G Sensor (Gravity Sensor).
+It will notify you through the app’s push notification so you know immediately that your vehicle deserves attention.
 You can choose how sensitive you want the vehicle camera’s gravity sensor to be.
-From the app, you can make changes to the sensor and even have video automatically uploaded to the cloud the moment the G-Sensor is tripped.
-If you have your car parked in a personal garage, you can have a motion-sensing video uploaded to the cloud and notify you immediately.
+From the app, you can make changes to the sensors.
+You can also upload videos automatically to the cloud the moment the G-Sensor is tripped.
+If you have your car parked in a personal garage, you can have a motion-sensing video uploaded to the cloud.
+It will notify you immediately.
 In most cases, I would not suggest setting motion sensing to notify you because, in an outdoor parked area, pedestrians and cars driving by would trigger notifications every few seconds.

 How Much Does Hotspot Internet Cost?